loftwah/downscope/src/pages/chapter-five.md

 The envelope arrived on a Thursday morning, slipped under Emma Layton's apartment door while she was in the shower.
 No postmark, no return address.
 Just her name printed in block letters on heavy cream paper, the kind used for wedding invitations or legal documents.

 Emma nearly missed it, her morning routine now so mechanically precise that variations in her environment often failed to register.
-She'd become a creature of habit, operating on autopilot: wake at precisely 6:17 AM, two minutes before her alarm; shower for exactly seven minutes; apply makeup with surgical precision; dress in one of five rotation-ready professional outfits; consume exactly one and a half cups of coffee while scanning overnight Slack messages.
+She'd become a creature of habit, operating on autopilot: wake at precisely 6:17 AM, two minutes before her alarm; shower for exactly seven minutes; apply makeup with surgical precision; dress in one of five rotation ready professional outfits; consume exactly one and a half cups of coffee while scanning overnight Slack messages.
 The envelope, lying just inside her threshold, disrupted this careful choreography.
 Her foot nudged it as she moved toward the kitchen, causing her to look down in momentary confusion.

 She picked it up cautiously, the heavy paper feeling oddly formal in her hands.
 Inside was a single sheet containing what appeared to be a delivery notification:

 > PACKAGE RECEIPT
 >
 > Customer: E. LAYTON
 > Reference: BTC-3A7B9C8D-#321
 > Item: AWAITING PICKUP